 “Effective Date of Retirement” shall mean the first (1st) day of the month following an employee’s last contracted day of work as a tenured faculty member.

-Eligibility.
-Tenured academic employees are eligible to apply for one of the three retirement options established by this Appendix:
+Early Retirement Eligibility.
+Tenured academic employees may be eligible to apply for one of the three retirement options established by this Appendix:

 Where any employee application is approved by the College, the agreement shall be reduced to writing.
 All terms shall be stated in such writing and shall be executed by the employee and the College President, or designee.

-Retirement Options.
+Early Retirement Options.
 These options are exclusive and only one option shall be granted to an employee.
 Provided, however, variations from these options may be made upon mutual agreement between the individual academic employee and the District.

 Tenure Purchase Retirement Option provides for the purchase of valuable tenure rights of employees in exchange for the employee’s separation from service at a time earlier than that required by law.
-Where an employee’s application for this option is approved, he/she shall retire and waive any and all tenure rights and shall receive payment in exchange for such retirement and waiver of tenure rights.
+Where an employee’s application for this option is approved, they shall retire and waive any and all tenure rights and shall receive payment in exchange for such retirement and waiver of tenure rights.
 Such payment shall be paid on the effective date of the employee’s retirement or a later day mutually agreed upon by the College and the employee.
 Such payment shall be made according to the following schedule: